process-analytics/bpmn-visualization-demo-template/README.md

 A template repository to quickly initiate a [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) demo powered by [Vite](https://vitejs.dev/).

+## Using the template

+GH pages setup: xxx

 ## 🎮 The deployed solution

+**TODO change the url to match the URL of the actual repository**

-To see the deployed solution: https://process-analytics.github.io/icpm-demo-2022/
+To see the deployed solution: https://process-analytics.github.io/bpmn-visualization-demo-vitejs-template/

-## ⚒️ Setup
+## ⚒️ Development Setup

-Use the node version declared in [.nvmrc](.nvmrc)
+Use the node version declared in [.nvmrc](.nvmrc).
+You can use a Node version manager like [nvm](https://github.com/nvm-sh/nvm).

 Install dependencies: `npm install`